 - Punta Papagayo (Papagayo Cape)

 Punta Papagayo is the jewel in the crown of the beaches of Lanzarote, a paradisiac landscape.
 Punta Papagayo is the most desirable bath in Lanzarote Island that stands out for its beach magnificent golden sand and contrast blue waters.
-Punta Papagayo is composed by almost two kilometers of different beach coves called playa Mujeres, playa El Pozo, Caleta del Conger, Puerto Muelas and El Papagayo.
-Punta Papagayo is located just five minutes of car from Playa Blanca, the biggest sothern Lanzarote hotels area.
-From the viewpoint of Ye you can clearly perceive the whole beach, as well as his remarkable width (in some areas up to 25 meters), which guarantees a day of peaceful relaxation.
+Punta Papagayo is composed of almost two kilometers of different beach coves called playa Mujeres, playa El Pozo, Caleta del Conger, Puerto Muelas and El Papagayo.
+Punta Papagayo is located just five minutes of car from Playa Blanca, the biggest southern Lanzarote hotels area.
+From the viewpoint of Ye, you can clearly perceive the whole beach, as well as his remarkable width (in some areas up to 25 meters), which guarantees a day of peaceful relaxation.

 - Jameos del Agua

 Jameos del Agua is an extraordinary volcanic formation, caused when a vast tube formed by molten lava streaming down to the sea, cooled and then partially collapsed.
 Jameos del Agua has been transformed by notorious island architect César Manrique into one of the most restaurants and auditoriums in the world.

 Two large chambers open to the sky are divided by a lava tube which contains a small lake of clear water inhabited by Lanzarote white and tiny crab, only found in this lake.
 Cesar Manrique adapted the natural rock formations to create a comfortable building and leaving intact the natural formation.
 He created walkways through the tunnel, passing into the next open room, where an exuberant garden of palms and tropical flowering bushes surrounds an open-air pool of brilliant blue water.